gagoar/codeowners-generator/README.md

 [CODEOWNERS](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/about-code-owners) are automatically requested for review when someone opens a pull request that modifies code that they own.
 This is a great feature, but when working on monorepos ownership is shared between teams and it becomes difficult to maintain.

 `codeowners-generator` allows you to position CODEOWNERS files anywhere in your project tree and it will take care of compiling all the files into a single generated file, that Github can understand.
 It also can read the maintainers fields (`contributors`, `author` and alternatively `maintainers`) in `package.json` (`useMaintainers` option in the cli ) making easy to keep CODEOWNERS and package.json in sync.
+Make sure the `author`/`contributors` syntax matches with `package.json` expected syntax from the [documentation](https://docs.npmjs.com/files/package.json#people-fields-author-contributors).

 ### Built With